storesafe/cordova-sqlite-storage/README.md

 Native interface to sqlite in a Cordova/PhoneGap plugin for Android, iOS, Windows "Universal" (8.1), Amazon Fire-OS, and WP(7/8) with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

-License for Android, Windows Universal (8.1), Amazon Fire-OS, and WP(7/8) versions: MIT or Apache 2.0
+License for Android, Windows "Universal" (8.1), Amazon Fire-OS, and WP(7/8) versions: MIT or Apache 2.0

 License for iOS version: MIT only